garybgenett/gary-os/README.md

 **Init**

-The target directory 'build' will be created.
+The target directory `build` will be created.
 It will grow to many tens of GB, so having 100GB available is recommended.

-For the best performance, change the 'MAKEFLAGS -j' variable in [gentoo/make.conf] to the number of CPU cores your system has plus 1.
+For the best performance, change the `MAKEFLAGS -j` variable in [gentoo/make.conf] to the number of CPU cores your system has plus 1.

   ```